 Select your site

 You may want an ideal flat surface to set up your garden.
-Locate a well-drained land with the right type of soil.
+Locate well-drained land with the right type of soil.
 You may also want to improve the soils with organic matter.
 The right location should be accessible, preferably close to your house.
-Your site should be well protected with a fence against pets that may eat up the vegetations.
+Your site should be well protected with a fence against pets that may eat up the vegetation.
 Also, ensure that there is a good and permanent source of water supply.
 If there is none, you can develop one by laying water pipes in the garden for proper irrigation.

 Make you soils fertile